Prawopro

 Costs in real-estate enforcement

-Costs after the debt is paid
+Costs after debt repayment

 Practical scenarios